Add to your Claude Code skills

 Configure projects as agent workspaces.

 Each project is isolated to its own root path.
-Agents only load skills from that project's .skills/ folder, so every project that needs reusable skills must define its own .skills directory inside the project root.
+Agents load project skills from that project's skills/ folder, and can also discover universal read-only skills from $HOME/.manifold/skills and $HOME/.agents/skills through dedicated skill tools.

 Manifold includes built-in tools for agent workflows and supports MCP to extend agent capabilities.
 You can configure multiple MCP servers and enable tools individually to manage context size more precisely.